 The approach to the ill-appearing infant is reviewed here.
 The evaluation of fever in infants younger than three months of age is discussed elsewhere.
-(See "Febrile infants (younger than 90 days of age): Outpatient evaluation" and "Clinical features, evaluation, and diagnosis of sepsis in term and late preterm infants".)
+(See "Febrile infant (younger than 90 days of age): Outpatient evaluation" and "Clinical features, evaluation, and diagnosis of sepsis in term and late preterm infants".)

 Although infection is the most likely cause of ill appearance among neonates and young infants, a number of other clinical conditions have similar manifestations (table 1).